Omidoben/NLPProjects/README.md

 #### 2. Stock Price Sentiment Analysis
 - This project involves building a machine learning model to predict stock market sentiment (positive or negative movement) based on top financial news headlines.
 The data was preprocessed using text cleaning techniques and vectorized using TF-IDF with unigrams and bigrams.
 A Random Forest Classifier was tuned using time-series cross-validation to ensure reliable performance on unseen data.
 The final model was evaluated using accuracy, confusion matrix, and ROC AUC, and key influential words were identified using feature importance.

+### 3. Fake News Classifier
+- This project focuses on classifying news as fake or real using various machine learning models.
+After preprocessing and transforming the text data using TF-IDF, four models—Naive Bayes, Logistic Ridge Regression, Random Forest, and XGBoost—were trained and evaluated.
+The Random Forest Classifier achieved the best performance based on accuracy and ROC AUC score.
+Model evaluation also included feature importance analysis to identify the most influential words in predicting fake news.